 To make up for the meat I made sure to use plenty of vegetables, including mushrooms, which give a nice “meaty” umami flavor.
 I also added in a cup of cooked lentils for bulk and extra protein.
 Lentils are great because they cook super fast, have a small shape, and a mild flavor that helps them blend really well into recipes.
 I often use them half and half with meat to stretch my dollar, but that same technique also works well with vegetables.
 If you’re not a fan of lentils, no worries.
 You can just leave them out and you’ll still have a delicious and hearty straight vegetable filling for your vegetarian shepherd’s pie.

-I made a second slightly smaller batch of my Slow Cooker Mashed Potatoes to top the pie, but you can use any type of mashed potatoes you like (make sure to use vegetable broth in your mashed potatoes to keep this recipe vegetarian).
+I made a second slightly smaller batch of my Slow Cooker Mashed Potatoes to top the pie, but you can use any type of leftover mashed potatoes you have (make sure to use vegetable broth in your mashed potatoes to keep this recipe vegetarian).
 Another great option is to use my Olive Oil Mashed Potatoes, which are dairy-free, and will make this whole Shepherd’s Pie vegan!

 You can make your mashed potatoes fresh, or use leftovers.
 Just be sure to warm them up before trying to spread them onto the pie because cold mashed potatoes don’t exactly “spread.”
 LOL